 The Legend of Dirty Dan

-Dan Uhl (DJ Dirty Dan) is a driven and outgoing music lover born from the 90s New York rave scene.
+Dan Uhl (Dirty Dan) is a driven and outgoing music lover born from the 90s New York rave scene.
 He started out as a kid working in a Queens record shop, but quickly made music his life’s work, getting involved wherever and however he could.
 He worked lights and sound at nightclubs, frequented parties, and collected records wherever he went.
-By the early 1990s, Dan promoted for legendary spots like Limelight, The Paladium and The Sound Factory.
+By the early 1990s, Dan promoted for legendary spots like Limelight, Disco 2000, The Palladium and The Sound Factory.

-In parallel, Dan runs an imprint called Fresh Farm Music with another New York city heavy hitter, Oscar P. The label made its debut in June 2016, but has already built momentum on Traxsource.
-As a producer, his track “1978,” among others, reached the top 100 Nu Disco chart and has been supported by undeniable legends like Carl Cox, Joseph Capriati, and Maceo Plex.
+In parallel, Dan runs an imprint called Fresh Farm Music with another New York city heavy hitter, Oscar P. The label only made its debut in June 2015, but has already built momentum on Traxsource.
+As a producer, his track “1978,” among others, reached the top 100 Nu Disco chart and his darker tracks have been supported by undeniable legends like Carl Cox, Joseph Capriati, and Maceo Plex.
 As a DJ, his high-energy—but wildly diverse—sets have landed him spots alongside alongside John Digweed, Boy George, Marc Romboy and many more artists throughout the years.

 Whether he’s DJing on the radio, making music as his She Says moniker, managing his label, or packing an eight hour set at Burning Man, DJ Dirty Dan is a versatile maker and curator of sounds.
-He’s an inextinguishable spirit of the underground and a purveyor of good music for all who brings a coveted combination to the dancefloor: the shiny newness and edgy rawness you want out of every party..
+He’s an inextinguishable spirit of the underground and a purveyor of good music for all who brings a tantalizing combination of surprise and warmth to every performance.
+It’s music for the perfect party..